LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 3.53.3
+*Released*: 18 June 2024
+- Add support for Ancestor nodes on All Samples grids
+  - Update `CustomizeGridViewModal` to not allow multiple levels of ancestors to be added

 ### version 3.53.2
 *Released*: 14 June 2024
 - Feature Request 50121: Support multi-line cells in editable grid